discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

                                     # (can be null or a dictionary)
   name: StandardScalerUse           # Symbolic scaler name

-estimator:                          # Information about the classification algorithm (for step 5)
+estimators:                         # List of estimators to be executed  (for step 5)
-  algorithm: RandomForest           # Name of the algorithm.
+- algorithm: RandomForest           # Name of the algorithm.
 Valid algorithm names are under
                                     # estimator_cls in file config.py
   kwargs:                           # Parameters for algorithm creation
-    n_estimators: 100               # Number of trees
+    n_estimators: 100               # Random Forest creation keyworded arguments
   name: randomforest-100            # Symbolic estimator name
+  num_runs: 10                      # Number of times to execute the estimator
+- algorithm: KNN                    # Other estimator
+  kwargs:
+    n_neighbors: 5
+  name: KNN-5
+  num_runs: 10
+- algorithm: SVM                    # Other estimator
+  kwargs:
+    C: 1.0
+    kernel: rbf
+  name: SVM-rbf-C1.0
+  num_runs: 1

 extra:                              # Extra options for execution
   in_use_features:                  # List of features to be used for loading datasets.